Obermayer, PFC Fred W.

 ObermayerF

-Fred took part in the landings in Southern France, and landed at St. Maxime, in Southern France.
+Fred took part in the landings in Southern France, and landed at St. Maxime.
 After the landings, the Germans withdrew to the north and east.
-They advanced north and at Dijon, made contact with General George Patton’s army.
+The 45th advanced north and at Dijon, made contact with General George Patton’s army.
 It is known the unit fought its way toward Germany in eastern France.
-On September 24th the 45th captured Epinal, France.
-They next crossed the Moselle River on the 30th and reached the western foothills of the Vosges Moutains.
-The captured the French town of Rambervillers near the German border and remained in the area.
-While the 45th Division was attempting to take the German town of Fremifontaine, France that he was hit in the side of his head by gun fire killing him on October 2, 1944.
+On September 24th, the 45th captured Epinal, France.
+They next crossed the Moselle River on the 30th and reached the western foothills of the Vosges Mountains.
+They captured the French town of Rambervillers near the German border and remained in the area.
+While the 45th Division was attempting to take the German held town of Fremifontaine, France, Fred was hit in the temporal area of his head by gun fire which killed him instantly.
+His date of death was reported as October 2, 1944.
 After he had died, he was identified by the ID bracelet he was wearing with his name, rank, and serial number, and his government issued ID tags.
 Five days later, on the 7th, he was buried at the United States Military Cemetery, St. Juan, France, in Plot E, Row 9, Grave 679.

 His mother received a telegram from the War Department.